TrystanScottLambert/dog/README.md

 ```
 dog -p test_file.parquet
 ```
+However, more often than not, columns and rows will be emitted except for a couple at the corners.

 ### Metadata
 The metadata of the dataframe can also be printed, but in this case this is only the schema which might be incomplete.
+Future releases will have better meta data handling.
 ```
 dog -M test_file.parquet
 ```